Denosumab: European Union

 In April 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Denosumab BBL, intended for the treatment of osteoporosis in women who have been through menopause, treatment of bone loss linked to hormone ablation in men at increased risk of fractures or treatment of bone loss associated with long-term treatment with systemic glucocorticoid.
 The applicant for this medicinal product is Biosimilar Collaborations Ireland Limited.
 Denosumab BBL is a biosimilar medicinal product that is highly similar to the reference product Prolia (denosumab), which was authorized in the EU in May 2010.
+Denosumab BBL, as Evfraxy, was authorized for medical use in the EU in June 2025.